openshift/training/beta-2-setup.md

     OPTIONS="--loglevel=4 --public-master=fqdn.of.master"

-Then, start the `openshift-master` service:

-    systemctl start openshift-master

 You may also want to `systemctl enable openshift-master` to ensure the service automatically starts on the next boot.